coinso/coinso-local-business-customizer/README.md

 # Change Log

+## V 2.1
+- ld/json script to load on home page, only if the schema shortcode exists in the page.
+- social media attributes for local pages.
+Each profile can be changed within the schema shortcode

 ## V 2.0

 * Schema type input box replaced with select box by defined business type (LocalBusiness, Locksmith, AutomotiveBusiness)<br>